nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf91/nrf91_features.rst

 There are many examples in |NCS| that use GNSS.
 Following is a list of the samples and applications with some information about the GNSS usage:

-* :ref:`asset_tracker_v2` application - Uses nRF Cloud for A-GPS or P-GPS or a combination of both.
+* The :ref:`asset_tracker_v2` application uses nRF Cloud for A-GNSS, P-GPS, or a combination of both.
   The application obtains GNSS fixes and transmits them to nRF Cloud along with sensor data.
-* :ref:`serial_lte_modem` application - Uses AT commands to start and stop GNSS and has support for nRF Cloud A-GPS and P-GPS.
+* The :ref:`serial_lte_modem` application uses AT commands to start and stop GNSS and supports nRF Cloud A-GNSS and P-GPS.
   The application displays tracking and GNSS fix information in the serial console.
-* :ref:`gnss_sample` sample - Does not use assistance by default but can be configured to use nRF Cloud A-GPS or P-GPS or a combination of both.
+* The :ref:`gnss_sample` sample does not use assistance by default but can be configured to use nRF Cloud A-GNSS, P-GPS, or a combination of both.
   The sample displays tracking and fix information as well as NMEA strings in the serial console.

 .. _nrf9160_gps_lte: